realA10001986/Dash-Gauges/DIY/README.md

 #### "Analog" (DAC-controlled) vs. "Digital" gauges

-Voltmeters, like the ones I used, can be usually driven with voltages from 0-5V, even if their scale is far beyond that.
+Voltmeters, like the ones I used, can be usually driven with minimal voltages, even if their scale is far beyond that.
 It is mostly a matter of removing the internal resistor of the gauge, and putting suitable resistors on the Control Board.
+The DAC can provide up to 5V.
 The firmware can be extended to define custom gauge types as regards their voltage range.

 "Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide through the DAC (5V), and is driven using external power and through a relay.
 One might also come up with the idea to create a gauge replica using a motor to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.
 Digital gauges are supplied with 12V by the Control board.